AaltoSciComp/python-for-scicomp/numpy.rst

   b.shape                             # the shape (rows,columns)
   b.size                              # number of elements

-Other ways of creating arrays
+In addition to above ways of creating arrays, there are many other ways of creating arrays depending on content:

 ::